AdobeDocs/analytics.en/help/analyze/analysis-workspace/visualizations/journey-canvas/configure-journey-canvas.md

 1. In Analysis Workspace, open an existing Journey canvas visualization, or [begin building a new one](#begin-building-a-journey-canvas-visualization).

 1. Drag metrics, dimensions, dimension items, segments, or date ranges from the left rail onto the canvas.
-Metrics that are based on a [derived field](/help/data-views/derived-fields/derived-fields.md) are supported.
-However, calculated metrics, as well as any metrics or dimensions that are based on a [summary dataset](/help/data-views/summary-data.md) are not supported.
+However, calculated metrics are not supported.

    You can select multiple components in the left rail by holding Shift, or by holding Command (on Mac) or Ctrl (on Windows).